Est. 2008

 I need to wrap my parents’ presents while they’re gone.
 Do you want to help or not?

-Such places earned their defamiliarized cast, though, through years of absence.
-Why was the same uncanny sense now following her through rooms in which she had walked comfortably yesterday?
-Since childhood, Maggie had, despite the position of the main entrance, unconsciously considered the left side of her house to be the “front,” for such unclear reasons as would impress upon a developing brain.
-She had never been aware of this inclination until now, because now—it was gone.
-Nothing replaced it, there was simply no pole tugging at her internal compass.
-Yet as strange as this all was, it was not so acute as to seem outside the range of problems caused by bad sleep or hunger.
+As strange as this all was, it wasn’t so urgent as to seem outside the possible cause of bad sleep or even, maybe, hunger.
 It reminded her, in fact, of descriptions she had heard of hangovers, which gave her the idea to splash cold water on her face at the kitchen sink.
 This comparison made the experience more manageable, and the treatment seemed to ground her.
 She poured some cereal and slid in at the kitchen table for a solitary meal.

 Jacob arrived as she was washing her bowl and spoon.
-Maggie had forgotten about the haircut and felt guilty for the instant of repulsion that jarred her when she answered the door—it was the shock of taking a sip expecting your own water and getting someone else’s Sprite.
-They retrieved the wrapping paper, scissors, and tape, before adjourning to the floor of her bedroom.
+Maggie had forgotten about the haircut and felt guilty for the instant of repulsion that jarred her when she answered the door—it was the shock of taking a sip expecting water and getting Sprite.
+They brought the wrapping paper, scissors, and tape into her bedroom and laid them out on the floor.
 Jacob began singing the Proclaimers, theatrically, as he arranged the materials.
 She interrupted him.

 “Your parents seem like they’re really in love.
 Is that canoodling in the kitchen routine for real, or did they just pull it out for company?”
 Jacob laughed.